Čiginj

 Čiginj ([tʃiˈɡiːn]) is a settlement south of Volče in the Municipality of Tolmin in the Littoral region of Slovenia.

+Name

+The etymology of the name Čiginj is unclear.
+It is believed to be of Romance origin, and it may show a Romance reflex of Latin adjective calcīnus 'stone, lime'.

 History

 During the Second World War, the Italian authorities operated a concentration camp at Čiginj before the Gonars concentration camp was established.